Microsoft-Build-2016/CodeLabs-Office/Module1-MsGraphMobile/README.md

 9. When the app loads, it should display an Office 365 sign-in screen.
 You didn't have to build a sign-in screen...ADAL provided you with one.
 Sign-in using your Office 365 account or the one that was provided to you.

 	![Sign-in via ADAL plug-in](Images/Mod1_Signin.png?raw=true "Sign-in via ADAL plug-in")

 	_Sign-in via ADAL plug-in_

 10. After you sign-in, the you will be prompted to consent to the permissions the mobile app is requesting (that you configured when you registered the app).
 Click the **Accept** button to consent to the application permissions.

 	![Consent via ADAL plug-in](Images/Mod1_Consent.png?raw=true "Consent via ADAL plug-in")

 	_Consent via ADAL plug-in_

 11. After consenting the application, the ADAL will close all the Azure AD screens and return to the home view of the application.
 The groups displayed are still hard-coded, but that will change in **Exercise 4**.

 	> **Note:** Once you consent to the application, you won't be prompted again for consent (unless you delete the consent).
 You also won't be prompted to sign-in next time you launch the app, as the ADAL plug-in automatically handles token caching.
 You should only be prompted sign-in after your token invalidates (ex: Office 365 password changes), you go 14 days without launching the app, or after 90 days of continual use.

 <a name="Exercise4"></a>
-### Exercise 4: Use Microsoft Graph to load Office 365 Groups ###
+### Exercise 4: Using the Microsoft Graph to load Office 365 Groups ###

 In this exercise, you'll take the token you acquired in Exercise 3 and use it to call into the Microsoft Graph to query data stored in Office 365.
 Specifically, you will query the new Office 365 groups and group photos.